vincevertulfo/python_mysql_pipeline/README.md

 4. Type `mysql -uroot -p [db_name_from_your_env_file]`.
 Then enter the password you've specified on your .env file.

-5. Finally, you can type the following mysql commands
+5. Finally, you can type the following mysql commands. (*Note: You might be seeing different values for count since I reduced the dummy data for this repo.*)

     <img src="images/mysql_verified.PNG" alt="mysql_verified" width="400"/>